fairybells/WpfButtonRings/README.md

 ## Limitations

-At least 2 buttons are required.
+* At least 2 buttons are required.
 A single circular button is not supported.
+* Modifying the ItemsSource after it has been assigned to the ButtonRing, will break the appearance.
+Instead, set the ItemsSource to null and re-assign the ItemsSource after modification.